appuri/robust-websocket/README.md

 See documentation for [CloseEvent] and [online event](https://developer.mozilla.org/en-US/docs/Online_and_offline_events), the two types of events that `shouldReconnect` will receive.

+Typically, websockets closed with code `1000` indicate that the socket closed normally.
+In these cases, `robust-websocket` won't call `shouldReconnect` (and will not attempt to reconnect), unless you set `shouldReconnect.handle1000` to `true`.

 ### Polyfills needed

 You may need these polyfills to support older browsers